 Sardis was located on a major route connecting the Aegean coast to inland Anatolia.
-Its wealth and prosperity can be attributed to its strategic location, ideal for trade and commerce, and to its abundant source of water and mineral resources, most notably the legendary Pactolus, a little river that contained gold dust.
+Its wealth and prosperity can be attributed to its strategic location, trade and commerce ideal, and abundant water and mineral resources, most notably the legendary Pactolus, a little river that contained gold dust.
 The Persians brought the Lydian monarchy to a final and dramatic end when Cyrus II, King of Persia, invaded Sardis in 547 BC.

-Under the Achaemenid Persians (547 – 334 BC), Sardis was the capital of a major satrapy (province) of Anatolia.
+Under the Achaemenid Persians (547 – 334 BC), Sardis was the capital of Anatolia’s major satrapy (province).
 It formed the end station for the Persian Royal Road, which began in Susa in present-day Iran.
 During the Persian occupation, the inhabitants of Sardis engaged in industry and commercial trade, making Lydia one of the wealthiest kingdoms of the period.
 Sardis remained under Persian domination until it surrendered to Alexander the Greatin 334 BC.